gigiigig/blog/tlp-step-by-step/phantom-types.md

 after we define the `Door` as trait, the interesting part is that we add to the trait a type parameter that represent the door status.

-We put then de behaviour in the companion object, now for every action we add a type constrain, the method `open` has the constrain `Close` and `close` has `Open`.
+We put then the behaviour in the companion object, now for every action we add a type constraint, the method `open` has the constraint `Close` and `close` has `Open`.

 That is pretty much it, we can see then in the example that the first 3 operations work as expected and after, when we try to open an `Open` door or close